 Refrain from Procrastinating

 When starting the piece becomes troublesome because of the fear, it is important not to indulge in procrastination.
-Convince yourself to stay away from the pointless session of mobile scrolling or wasting your energy doing other kinds of stuff.
-If you feel like you need a break, take a ten-minute pause to refresh your mind and get back to writing.
+Convince yourself to stay away from the pointless session of mobile scrolling or wasting your energy doing anything else.
+If you feel like you need a break, take a ten-minute pause to refresh your mind and then get back to writing.

 Acknowledge Your Fear